tyagipriyanka-repo/tyagipriyanka-repo.github.io/_posts/2018-11-17-loggingSystemForDockerSwarm.md

 1. Interaction between syslog-ng and docker service
 	 - There are **facilities** called `local0` to `local7`.
-	 (where `facility` is the name of the (let's call it) "component" of the system, such as kernel, authentication, and so on.)
+	 (where `facility` is the name of the *component* of the system, such as kernel, authentication, and so on.)
 	 - The facilities `local0` to `local7` are ***custom*** unused facilities that syslog provides for the user.
 Now we want to make the docker services to log to syslog,  hence we can choose to send it to any of the `local#` facilities.
 	 - Then, we can use `/etc/syslog.conf` (or `/etc/rsyslog.conf`) to save the logs being sent to that `local#` to a file, or to send it to a remote server.
  - Storing logs to a specific path